Wigs Knowledge

 So, for naturally thick-looking wigs, opt for those made of Asian hair.
 In fact, most wig manufacturers nowadays use Asian hair, as it has the most abundant supply.

 Although the kind of hair may influence how the wig looks, it’s still important to consider how much hair was used in making the wig.
-Denser hair means more volume, which gives you more opportunities to style your wig.
+Denser hair means more volume, which gives you more opportunities to style your wig

 However, wigs with thicker hair density may demand a higher price since they require more manpower and hair to create them.